xmonader/info_foundation/docs/collaboration/circles_roles.md

 ### Stakeholder

-* Anybody who has something to loose or win by the acceptance/progress on a story card
+* Anybody who has something to lose or win by the acceptance/progress on a story card
 * Stakeholder main responsibility is to be part of the required story boards & be vocal about requirements
 * This is a very generic definition & can be quite broad.